Meal prep can help you get a fit body.

 Each person has different proportions and limb lengths, different propensities for adding muscle tone, and varying ways their bodies distribute fat cells for energy storage.

-Because I’m a fitness advocate, people sometimes mistakenly think that I must therefore believe that everyone should be shredded.
+Because I’m a fitness advocate, people sometimes mistakenly think that I must, therefore, believe that everyone should be “shredded.”

-When in fact, I believe all body types are beautiful, and I feel strongly that diversity makes the world a better and more interesting place.
+In fact, I believe all body types are beautiful, and I feel strongly that diversity makes the world a better and more interesting place.

 So, if your only purpose in learning about meal prep is to become even healthier than you are now, I support you.
-However, if you also happen to want to be leaner and stronger, I will show you how you can use diet and meal prep to accomplish that, too.

-How Do I Get Started?
+How Do I Get Started with My Meal Prep?

 To get started with meal prep, you need some quality food storage containers.